Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/Score-P/README.md

     as otherwise `roctracer` is not correctly detected.
 The `rocm` module does a few initialisations of environment variables that the `amd` module does not do.

+ ### Version 8.4 for CPE 24.03

+-   Conversion of the easyconfigs for 23.09 with some build dependencies moved to runtime dependencies as we don't want to rely on RPATH.

+-   The AOCC version is not provided: some tests fail.